668/LeetCode/README.md

 These days I am studying on solving `LeetCode Online Juage` Problems

-So this `repository` contents my code on it
+So this `repository` contains my code on it

 # Log(begin at 8.1.2014):